 Why People Avoid You Is Because You’re A Control Freak

-You may not know it, but you have a controlling behavior which is most likely unintentional, and most likely don’t realize how annoying it is.
+You may not even know it, but you have a controlling behaviour which is most likely unintentional, and you have no idea how annoying it is.
 You have a need to always be right, be in control at all times, which makes your spouse, friends and family, shudder in your presence.

-The majority of control freak don’t even realize they are one, to the disappointment of those close to them.
+The majority of control freaks don’t even realize they are one, to the disappointment of those close to them.
+Most also won’t dare tell them of this disturbing mental behaviour.

-You genuinely think you’re helping others with your tiresome behavior, dishing out sharp criticism, thinking it’s constructive and will help others.
+You genuinely think you’re helping others with your tiresome behaviour, dishing out sharp criticism, thinking it’s constructive and will help them.

-Control freaks will suddenly attempt to take over tasks themselves, because they think no one else other than themselves can do it properly, isolating themselves while working to exhaustion.
+Control freaks will suddenly attempt to take over tasks themselves, because they think no one else other than them can do it properly, isolating themselves while working to exhaustion.

-They don’t view their controlling behavior as a flaw, while they’re continuously raising the stress and anxiety levels of everyone around them, including themselves.
+They don’t view their controlling behaviour as a flaw, while they’re continuously raising the stress and anxiety levels of everyone around them, including themselves.

-Being a control freak can be considered a personality disorder since there’s a myriad of irrational thoughts and behaviors, which are thrown around in each and every situation of their life.
+Being a control freak can be considered a personality disorder since there’s a myriad of irrational thoughts and behaviour, which are thrown around in each and every situation of their life.

 They succumb to mild panic attacks which are activated under different situations such as: